kennethgoodman/pythonClass/README.md

 ##### Names and ages

 Get 10 names and their assoceated ages from the user, print to the screen: the oldest persion and their age.

+It is up to you to choose how the user will know what to type and how you store the data.

 ##### Hashtag triangle